ryan-p-randall/our-conference-notes/_posts/2018-06-24-whiteness-in-lis.md

 - A Revisionist History of Andrew Carnegie's Land Grants to Black Colleges
 - Anthology chapter came about as she was working on her dissertation,
-1994 chapter on Carnegie already existed, but did not really represent library workers as agents themselves, so wanted to revist material
+1994 chapter on Carnegie already existed, but did not really represent library workers as agents themselves, so wanted to revisit material

 - Philanthropy, libraries, and African Americans - philanthropy

 - Frame: Critical Race Theory, which emerged in 1970s out of critical legal studies
 - dominant group only permits racial progress when such progress also results in benefits for the dominant group (Delgado quote I think)
-- Whiteness as Property, whiteness as an aspet of identity and a property interst, something both experiences and deployed as a resource  (Cheryl Harris)
+- Whiteness as Property, whiteness as an aspect of identity and a property interest, something both experiences and deployed as a resource  (Cheryl Harris)

 - Andrew Carnegie funded 2509 public, 108 academic libraries
 - quote from Carnegie describing the "Negro" as an economic asset